zachpmanson/notes/notes/Notes/Software/Unix/Unix.md

+>Unix is user-friendly — it's just choosy about who its friends are.

+-- The Art of UNIX Programming (2003) by Eric S. Raymond

 Created in 1969 at AT&T Bell Labs to run on departmental computers for the PDP-11.
 It used 16-bit words and had 64KiB/128KiB RAM.

 It was initially written in ASM, but sparked the creation of C which was designed to make Unix development easier.